 Do you know what you need to secure a college instructor job?

-If you are one of the many professionals who is looking to start a career in higher education, then you know it’s a transition you need to be prepared for to achieve the desired results.
+If you are one of the many professionals looking to start a career in higher education, you know it’s a transition you need to be prepared for to achieve the desired results.
 Whether you are coming from a K-12 education role or the corporate sector, becoming a college instructor has unique challenges and rewards.

 Recommended Reading: 4 Tips to Make a Career Transition to Higher Education Confidently